 While doing this, I kept encountering a few typical problems, or ‘issues’, that people have when they think about the future.
-And these problems are not about ‘predicting’ these futures accurately, as one may assume.
-The main difficulty is to understand that the futures will be different from now, and not just ‘slightly better’ versions of the now, of what we see around today.
+These problems are not about ‘predicting’ these futures accurately, as one may assume.
+The main difficulty is to understand that the futures will be different from now, and that they won’t be just ‘slightly better’ versions of the now, of the things we see around us today.

-And in fact, into the past, too.
-We tend to be so embedded in the now, so attached to the realities of the today – physical, cultural, societal – that we start assuming that these realities were always present and immanent, and always will be.
+Interestingly, a very similar dynamics is also applicable for the past, too.
+We tend to be so embedded in the now, so attached to the realities of the today – physical, cultural, societal – that we start assuming that these realities were always present, even immanent (and thus always will be that way).

-So, the more accurate representation of the situation looks like that:
+So, the more accurate representation of the present situation looks like that:

 Bear in mind that I use the transition from laminar to turbulent dynamics only as a metaphor, of the very possibility of such a radical transformation.
-And contrary to the dissipating smoke in this example, I believe that social evolution moves into an opposite direction, of higher intensity and energy, into a social plasma of some sort, if to further use physical metaphors.
+In fact, and contrary to the dissipating smoke in this example, I believe that social evolution moves into an opposite direction, of a higher intensity and energy, into a ‘social plasma’ of some sort, if to further use physical metaphors.

 How to arrive to this meta position?
 How to achieve such an elevated, reflective state of mind capable to transcend the omnipotent pressure of contemporary comme il faut?